The stochastic thin-film equation: existence of nonnegative martingale solutions: Concluding remarks

 It appears to be challenging to investigate the stochastic thin-film equation

 where $n \in [1,3]$ and where the cubic mobility $n = 3$ (corresponding to no slip at the substrate) is of particular interest.
-In this case, however, the noise is nonlinear and shocks in the stochastic dynamics may form.
+In this case, however, the noise is nonlinear and singular for $n < 2$, so that for instance shocks in the stochastic dynamics may form.
 Hence, we expect the analysis in this situation to be significantly more involved.
-For the case of second-order SPDE
+For relevant analysis in the case of the second-order SPDE

 we refer to the works \cite{DareiotisGess2018,GessFehrmann2019,GessSouganidis2015}.

 It should also be noted that, besides the weak solution approach, an extensive theory of classical solutions to the thin-film equation, based on maximal-regularity estimates of the linearized evolution, has been developed, starting with the works of Bringmann, Giacomelli, Kn\"upfer, and Otto \cite{GiacomelliKnuepferOtto2008,GiacomelliKnuepfer2010,BringmannGiacomelliKnuepferOtto2016} for linear mobility in one space dimension and with zero contact angle and later on further developed to include nonlinear mobilities, nonzero contact angles, and higher dimensions in \cite{Knuepfer2011,GiacomelliGnannKnuefperOtto2014,Knuepfer2015,Degtyarev2017,Knuepfer2019_err,John2015,Gnann2016,GnannPetrache2018}.
 On the other hand, there have been recent developments in the theory of mild solutions and maximal regularity for stochastic partial differential equations due to van Neerven, Veraar, and Weis \cite{VanNeervenVeraarWeis2012,VanNeervenVeraarWeis2012_2} and Hornung \cite{Hornung2019}.
 It would be a viable goal to combine these techniques in order to obtain a stronger control of the solution.